 Children’s Online Privacy Protection Act (COPPA)

 The University has a site license for the Qualtrics survey system, which is available at no cost to all Pitt faculty, staff, and students.
-This cloud-based research tool has been vetted and authorized by Pitt’s Office of General Counsel and Pitt’s Information Security Officer.
+This cloud-based research tool has been vetted and authorized by Pitt’s Office of University Counsel and Pitt’s Information Security Officer.
 The software is available to support teaching, academic research, and institutional business.
 Access to Qualtrics is available from my.pitt.edu under the My Resources tab.
 Individuals with university-sponsored accounts do not have direct access to Qualtrics per the licensure agreement; however, any external collaborator may be assigned by Pitt members.

 Research Electronic Data Capture (REDCap) and WPIC WebDataXpress survey systems have also been approved by the Pitt Information Security Officer for use.